 Donald Miller, the author of Blue Like Jazz, once asked a crowd at a book signing to tell him lines from their favorite movies.
 The crowd was initially hesitant to answer, till they understood Miller was serious.
 Their answers fairly tumbled out.
 You could feel them living the story lines.
-Then Miller asked everyone to recite a portion of the Nicene Creed.
-There was a palpable silence.

 It's no secret, we exit the womb, loving stories.
-No matter our culture, heritage, tribe, or occupation, we are to the bone story lovers.
+No matter our culture, heritage, tribe or occupation, we are to the bone story lovers.
 We are hopeless in the face of a great story.
-I read almost exclusively nonfiction, yet I find myself often scanning the page, speed reading through the text, looking for the story.
+I read almost exclusively non-fiction, yet I find myself often scanning the page, speed reading through the text, looking for the story.
 I've been collecting stories forever.

-Sadly, most of us through education and life's disappointments forget the power of story.
+Unfortunately, most of us through education and life's disappointments forget the power of story.
 We forget what Hollywood knows so well.
 Story is embedded inside us as eternity in our hearts.

 Sometimes when I speak to adult audiences, I start by reading a children's story.
 It invariably transforms the whole audience into starry eyed three-year-olds.
-Truth finds its home in no time flat in a story.
+Truth finds its home quickly as we lend our ears to story.